NiclasOlofsson/dbt-core-mcp/README.md

 When enabled, detects added or removed columns and recommends running downstream models to propagate changes.

 #### `test_models`
-Run dbt tests with smart selection.
+Run dbt tests with state-based selection.
+Requires previous state to detect modifications.

 >&nbsp;
 >You: *"Test only the models I changed"*
->Copilot: *Runs tests for modified models only*
+>Copilot: *Uses state comparison to test only modified models*
 >
 >You: *"Run tests for my changes and downstream models"*
 >Copilot: *Tests modified models and everything affected downstream*